Image of picture line

 The four indicators of the CFP are described in § 5.1 of the Nevedi Protocol.

 6.2.
-Selection of calculation method for CPF feed production
+Selection of calculation method for CPF of feed

-The company must select from the following list, which method is used to determine the CFP for feed production:
+The company must select from the following list, which method is used to determine the CFP for feed:

 The company must apply the chosen calculation method for all the feed produced.

-The company is only allowed to use the Nevedi energy production tool 2024, when the company possesses data concerning the amounts of feed produced and the energy consumption for feed production related to the same, most recent, consecutive period of 12 months.
+The company must have data concerning the amounts of feed produced and the energy consumption for feed production for the period between December 1 - November 30.

 The energy supplier can only determine afterwards with which energy sources the supplied electricity was generated.
-The power label that was obtained in a certain year contains information that is applicable to the electricity supplied in the previous year.
+The power label obtained in a certain year contains information applicable to the electricity supplied in the previous year.

-The company that chooses to make a company-specific calculation of the CFP of feed production, needs to calculate a specific CFP-value for each feed category, according to the following subdivision:
+The company must calculate a specific CFP-value for each feed category, according to the following subdivision:

 • Animal species: ruminant, pig, poultry, or other;